 - Assess disclosures on the current and future impact on liquidity and capital resources

-- Consider immigration challenges for all nationals who are moving in and out of areas directly affected by the outbreak
+- Address immigration challenges for all of your people who are moving in and out of affected areas

 Financial planning and analysis